 - photos to print

-- quotes to copy later
+- quotes to transcribe later

 - small goals